Enjoy the Dog-Friendly Beaches in Manitoba

 Here are some supplies you’ll want to bring to keep your pooch safe — and help make the day relaxing and fun:

-- A dog water dish.
-I like this collapsible one for easy transport.
+- A collapsible dog water dish or a portable water dispenser for easy transport.

 - A playpen that folds and opens quickly to keep small dogs safely corralled.

-- Canine sunscreen – good for noses, ears, and all over body.
+- Canine sunscreen – is good for noses, ears, and all over the body.

 - Doggie life jacket.